VadimKlimets/Playwright_Automation_Quotes_to_Scrape/README.md

 19. Simply just works with no headache and magical dancing :)

-20. One stop solution for me to use in short-middle term perspective :)
+20. One-stop solution for me to use in short-middle term perspective :)

 -------------------------------------------------------------------------------------------------------------------------------------

-Example of steps to set up <Your_Playwright_Project_Name> on Windows 11 machine.
+Example of steps to set up <Your_Playwright_Project_Name> on a Windows 11 machine.

 Recommended (optional):

 1. Install Official Microsoft Visual Studio Code: https://apps.microsoft.com/store/detail/visual-studio-code/XP9KHM4BK9FZ7Q

-2. Install Official Playwright extension from Microsoft for Official Microsoft Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright
+2. Install the Official Playwright extension from Microsoft for Official Microsoft Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright

 -------------------------------------------------------------------------------------------------------------------------------------

 Notes:

-1. It is better to execute all commands with Administrator role
+1. It is better to execute all commands with the Administrator role
 2. Exact software versions are mentioned for reference purposes only - they may vary in the exact case of your exact machine platform
 3. In case of issues on any step - try to reboot your machine - and proceed to try again from the last successful step